 Note: Inside the instance, I could successfully ping its private IP(10.x0.10.x0) and localhost.
 However, I cannot ping its public IP(54.xxx.54.x4).

 Solution: Why can’t I ping an EC2 instance public IP from inside of the instance itself?
-Whenever you are faced with this issue, apply the solution below by adding the following rule to the security group of the instance.
+When encountering this issue, resolve it by adding the following rule to the instance’s security group.